 Psychology and Counselling – Private Clinics and Programs

-- Pathways Health & Research Centre focuses on building people’s emotional resilience.
+Pathways Health & Research Centre focuses on building people’s emotional resilience and is well known for its mental health services for teens in Brisbane.
 They offer individual consultations and the evidence-based Friends programs, developed by Professor Paula Barrett, for children and young adults delivered by our highly-trained Psychologists.
-No referral necessary.
+No referral is necessary.
 Extended opening hours and weekend appointments.
-Medicare and private health insurance rebates available.
+Medicare and private health insurance rebates are available.

 Psychology and Counseling – Public Clinics and Programs